 Bedrock mapping efforts were successful in subdividing the Mississippian Augusta Group used by Witzke and others (2010) into the Warsaw, Keokuk, and Burlington formations and in better identifying Pennsylvanian outliers.
-Quaternary mapping efforts focused on better delineation and characterization of the glacial deposits, gaining an understanding of the nature of the alluvial system and terrace deposits, confirming loess thickness in the region, and delineating areas of shallow bedrock.
-The map area includes Sugar Creek, which joins the Mississippi River a few miles south of the quadrangle.
+From a Quaternary perspective, characterizing and identifying the extent of the Illinoian glacial advance, establishing the loess thickness, gaining an understanding of the nature of the alluvial system and terrace deposits, and delineating areas of shallow bedrock were the primary objectives of the surficial map.
+The map area also includes the Sugar Creek, which joins the Mississippi River several miles south of the quadrangle.
 Prior to the recent mapping, little information was available regarding the nature and thickness of sand and gravel deposits in Sugar Creek.
 Mapping has helped to further delineate alluvial terraces of both Holocene and Wisconsin age.
 Combining the bedrock and surficial map information is allowing stakeholders to address key questions related to shallow rock areas, groundwater protection, water supply concerns, and aggregate resource potential and protection.